 - Voted NO on Roll Call 273.
 (H. Con.
 Res.
 34) to let tax cuts for the rich expire and to increase funding for, among other things, food stamps.

 You get three guesses for the guy who stuck in the knife and turned his back on those starving, freezing, barely surviving fellow Americans.
-But I’ll bet you only need one.
+But I’ll bet you only need some knives that help you in crucial times.

 Maybe Christie and King are dismayed to discover that turning one’s back on “people who are starving and freezing” is a Republican value, even if those starving, freezing folks live in a Republican district, or a state with a Republican governor.